 Medically reviewed by Neka Miller, PhD on January 12, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 A number of hormones in your body are responsible for making sure you get a good night’s rest.
-But an imbalance of those hormones can lead to several health problems, including sleep issues.
-In this article, we break down how one of these key hormones—cortisol, the “stress hormone”—affects your sleep cycle.
+But a hormonal imbalance can lead to several health problems, including sleep issues.
+In this article, we break down how one of these key hormones—cortisol, the “stress hormone”—affects your sleep-wake cycle.

 So if you’ve been struggling to get a good night’s sleep lately and wonder if something might be up with your hormones, read on to learn how cortisol and sleep are connected.